 - Sales-based commodities have payment calculations that use a sales-based approach, where producers of eligible commodities are paid based on five payment gradations associated with their 2019 sales.
 Goat milk is eligible for CFAP 2 as a sales-based commodity.

 CFAP 2 Payments for Cow Milk

 Dairy operations applying for CFAP 2 must be in the business of producing and commercially marketing milk at the time of application.
-Dairy operations that dissolve or have dissolved on or after September 1, 2020, are eligible for a prorated payment for the number of days the dairy operation commercially markets milk from September 1, 2020, through December 31, 2020.
-Dairy operations that dissolve before September 1, 2020, are ineligible for CFAP 2 payments.
+Dairy operations that dissolve after enrollment in CFAP 2 are eligible for a prorated payment for the number of days the dairy operation commercially markets milk from September 1, 2020, through December 31, 2020.
+Dairy operations that dissolve prior to CFAP 2 enrollment are ineligible for CFAP 2 payments.